mohmiim/MLIntroduction/session-2/README.md

         target_names = generator.class_indices.keys()
         print(classification_report(generator.classes, row_index, target_names=target_names))
 ```
-So, in the previous code we create a method that receive a data generator (like the one we created before) and a model then it display the numbers we discussed for each class in the model.
+   In the previous code we create a method that receive a data generator (like the one we created before) and a model then it display the numbers we discussed for each class in the model.

 The First line is just using the model to predict all the values for our testing data by calling ``predict_generator`` on our model and passing it the generator.

-Remember that our output layer has 2 nodes (one for each class), this means the prediction we will get back will be an array of n rows where n equals the number of images we are passing to the model and each row will be 2 columns with one float number for each class (the number is basically the probability of the input image being the class), for example for 2 images it might look like this [[0.6 0.1] [0.2 0.8]], we want to convert this to a vector of n where n equals the number of test and the value in each row reflect the index of the predicted class.
+Remember that our output layer has 2 nodes (one for each class), this means the prediction we will get back will be an array of n rows where n equals the number of images we are passing to the model and each row will be 2 columns with one float number for each class (the number is the probability of the input image being the class), for example for 2 images it might look like this [[0.6 0.1] [0.2 0.8]], we want to convert this to a vector of n where n equals the number of test and the value in each row reflect the index of the predicted class.

-Calling the method argmax on the predictions array will do this for us, for example if we call argmax on [[0.6 0.1] [0.2 0.8]] we will get back [0 1]
+Calling the method argmax on the predictions array will do this for us, for example, if we call argmax on [[0.6 0.1] [0.2 0.8]] we will get back [0 1]

-the last step is to calculate the precision, recall, and F1Score.
-We do not need to calculate it ourselves, we will use the classification_report function from sklearn module, and it will do all the work for us.
-This function requires the class , the correct classification, the predicted classification and the names of the classes.
-We explained how to get thr prediction vector, the correct classification can be obtained from the generator using generator.classes and the labels of the classes using generator.class_indices.keys().
+   The last step is to calculate the precision, recall, and F1 Score.
+We do not need to calculate it ourselves, we will use the classification_report function from sklearn module, it will do all the work for us.
+This function requires the class, the correct classification, the predicted classification and the names of the classes.
+We explained how to get the prediction vector, the correct classification can be obtained from the generator using generator.classes and the labels of the classes using generator.class_indices.keys().

-lets call this function now using our training data and see what do we get
+let's call this function now using our training data and see what do we get

 ```python
    test(generator=train_generator, model=model)